jagrafft/simple-record-control/README.md

 # Simple Record Control
 Lightweight HTTP interface for synchronously starting and stopping multiple recording processes.
-Based on [Express.js](https://expressjs.com/) and [PM2](http://pm2.keymetrics.io/) and built for use with [FFmpeg](https://ffmpeg.org/).
+Based on [Express.js](https://expressjs.com/) and [PM2](http://pm2.keymetrics.io/) and built for use with [FFmpeg](https://ffmpeg.org/) with plans to expand support to [GStreamer](https://gstreamer.freedesktop.org/) as well.

 ## Resources
 Settings and data sources are specified in JSON files found in `./js/resources/`